Isaacdelly/Plutus/database/README.md

 The database was created using a third-party program: <a href="https://github.com/graymauser/btcposbal2csv">btcposbal2csv</a> which generates a csv file of all Bitcoin addresses with a positive balance.
 The csv file was converted into a set, then the set converted into a bloom filter object, which then was serialized into a `.pickle` file.
 When the program runs, the file gets deserialized and used for a balance query.

-The name of the database file is the date when the database was last updated in month_day_year format.
+The name of the file is the date when the database was last updated in month_day_year format.
 The database will be updated every 3-6 months.

 ### How Many Addresses Does The Database Have?